hcat-tushar-langer/healthcare-management-app/readme.md

-# Crop Management Application
+# Healthcare Management Application

 ## **Summary**

-This project has API endpoints for login, register, crop data built in Angular 8 i.e. single page application with material design principals and Django Rest Framework with PostgreSQL &amp; MySQL support.
+This project has API endpoints for login, register, healthcare data built in Angular 8 i.e. single page application with material design principals and Django Rest Framework with PostgreSQL &amp; MySQL support.

-This application has validations for login, register as well as search and sort functionality for crop data view along with a separate one to one view for each crop.
+This application has validations for login, register as well as search and sort functionality for healthcare data view along with a separate one to one view for each healthcare.

 This web application is completely responsive.